-I delivered a big box of these salty chocolate chunk cookies to my daughter’s school last spring, as a contribution to the school’s celebration of Teacher Appreciation Day, and as soon as the final bell rang, I received a slew of emails (okay, three) from teachers and parents alike, all inquiring as to how these impossibly delicious cookies came to be and if, by chance, I would share the recipe.
-Would I share the recipe.
+I delivered a big box of these salty chocolate chunk cookies to my daughter’s school last spring, as a contribution to the school’s celebration of Teacher Appreciation Day, and as soon as the final bell rang, I received a slew of emails (okay, three) from teachers and parents alike, all inquiring as to how these impossibly delicious cookies came to be and if, by chance, I could share the recipe.

 Oh sweet people, sweet unassuming people who have no idea that sharing recipes is, quite literally, what I do for a living.
 Imagine that.
 Oh, happy day!
 I was thrilled to dish up the dirt on these exceptionally delicious cookies.